-Title The future of terrorism Media name/outlet Monash Lens Video Documentary Country Australia Date 20/11/17 Description Terrorism has long been a threat in the western world.
+Title The future of terrorism Media name/outlet Monash Lens Video Documentary Country/Territory Australia Date 20/11/17 Description Terrorism has long been a threat in the western world.
 Terrorist groups like Al Qaeda and Islamic State have evolved beyond suicide bombers to cause disruption in new and frightening ways in the United States, Europe, Asia and beyond.

 But these threats don’t exclusively stem from the Middle East or conflict zones.
 Today, extremism has roots at a local level.